Skip to content

 Step 7: Create the loan

-After the identification and e-signing reaches the status successful, trigger the loan payout by calling the following endpoint.
-The fronting application status must be set to accepted before you can trigger the loan payout.
+After the identification and e-signing reaches the status successful (or if ID was skipped), trigger the loan payout.
+The fronting application status must be set to accepted before you can proceed.

 POST Trigger loan payout